brouhaha/scangler/README.md

 - `qmake`
 - `make`

-The resulting executable is named binarize-gui.
+The resulting executable is named scangler.